-In this primitive response system, what we perceive as a threat causes our brain to release cortisol – a “stress” hormone.
+What we perceive as a threat causes our brain to release cortisol – a “stress” hormone.
 On the other hand, what we perceive as a reward causes our brain to release dopamine – a “reward” hormone.
 As a leader, you have the unique privilege of being able to maximize reward vs. ignite threat.
 Fortunately, there are several ways to do this that coincide with the letters of SCARF (Status, Certainty, Autonomy, Relatedness, Fairness).